mckinlde/clBot/README.md

 I have a script I could convert, but it may be easier to start from the script I have

+And after setting it up (seattle_cars.py), turns out it's pretty simple to just get the links.

+There are 2 ways I want to improve the system rn:
+1. have a different ec2 scraping each area of craigslist
+2. have the scraper query listings from it's area to qualify/check/update

+1 will be making the setup so far (bash scripts) programatic, and probably involve IAM roles to do it correctly

+2 will be changes to the seattle_cars.py script

+1 can be done manually, so I'll focus on 2 first.

 // ------------------------------------------------------------------------------------------